What is Economic Value Added (EVA)?

-One key consideration for this item is the adjustment the cost of interest.
+One key consideration for this item is the adjustment of the cost of interest.
 The cost of interest is included in the finance charge (WACC*capital) that is deducted from NOPAT in the EVA calculation and can be approached in two ways:

 - Starting with operating profit, then deducting the adjusted tax charge (because tax charge includes the tax benefit of interest).
-Therefore, we should multiply the interest by the tax rate and add this to the tax charge, or
+Therefore, we should multiply the interest by the tax rate and add this to the tax charge; or

 - Start with profit after tax and adding back the net cost of interest.
-Therefore, we should multiply the interest charge by (1-tax rate)
+Therefore, we should multiply the interest charge by (1-tax rate).

 Adjusting for Calculations in EVA

-- Expenditures on R&D, promotion and employee training should be capitalized.
+- Expenditures on R&D, promotion, and employee training should be capitalized.

-- Accounts such as provisions, allowances for doubtful debts, deferred tax provisions and allowances for inventory should be added back to capital implied,
+- Accounts such as provisions, allowances for doubtful debts, deferred tax provisions, and allowances for inventory should be added back to capital implied.

-- Non-cash expenses should be added back to profits and to capital employed
+- Non-cash expenses should be added back to profits and to capital employed.

-- Operating leases should be capitalized and added back to capital employed
+- Operating leases should be capitalized and added back to capital employed.

 Tax charge per income statement – Increase (or + if reduction) in deferred tax provision + Tax benefit of interest = Cash taxes